Pound Falls Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The British pound weakened against the other major currencies in the Asian session on Thursday.
+BRUSSELS (dpa-AFX) - The pound slipped against its major rivals in the European session on Friday.

-If the pound extends its downtrend, it is likely to find support around 135.00 against the yen, 0.89 against the euro, 1.20 against the franc and 1.18 against the greenback.
+If the pound extends fall, it may find support around 138.00 against the yen, 1.21 against the franc, 0.90 against the euro and 1.19 against the greenback.

 Copyright RTT News/dpa-AFX